Comfy-Org/ComfyUI_frontend/README.md

 ### Test litegraph changes

 - Run `npm link` in the local litegraph repo.
-- Run `npm uninstall @comfyorg/litegraph` in this repo.
 - Run `npm link @comfyorg/litegraph` in this repo.

 This will replace the litegraph package in this repo with the local litegraph repo.